Computational-Plant-Science/pycyapi/README.md

   - path/relative/to/host/working/directory:/another/path/in/your/container
 ```

-### SLURM parallelism
+### SLURM deployments

-To parallelize multi-container runs on a SLURM cluster, add a section like the following:
+When using `plantit-cli` on SLURM clusters, you can parallelize multi-file runs by adding a section like the following:

 ```yaml
 slurm: